-Effective the first day of the first pay period on or after June 29, 2011 the employee required contribution was changed to one-half of the actuarially determined contribution rate for General category employees, including Teachers, and Executives and Elected Officials.
+Effective the first day of the first pay period on or after June 29, 2011, the employee required contribution was changed to one-half of the actuarially determined contribution rate for employees in the General Employment category including Teachers, and Executives and Elected Officials.
 Required contributions for protective employees are the same rate as general employees.
 Employers are required to contribute the remainder of the actuarially determined contribution rate.
 The employer may not pay the employee required contribution unless provided for by an existing collective bargaining agreement.
+Contribution rates are as follows: